linuxhubit/linuxhubit-theme/README.md

-# linxuhub.it Theme
+# One Theme

-The Bis[ku]it theme for linuxhub.it
+Pagekit's default theme.